wp-plugins/loco-translate/readme.txt

 = How do I create MO files? =

-Every time you save a PO file Loco tries to compile a MO file in the same location if it can.
+Every time you save a PO file, Loco tries to compile a MO file in the same location.
 As above, ensure that the web server is able to write to disk, otherwise MO compilation will fail.

 If you have [Gettext](http://www.gnu.org/software/gettext/) installed on your server you can use this instead of Loco's built-in compiler.
 You can configure the path to the `msgfmt` program in the Settings tab.